 Oregon teen struck, killed by train while taking school senior photos, officials say

-An afternoon meant to commemorate a life moment turned out to be the last moment in a teen's life, when the 17-year-old Oregon boy was struck and killed by a freight train that barreled through while he was standing on the tracks to pose for senior photos, officials said.
+An afternoon meant to commemorate a life moment turned out to be the last moment in a teen's life, when the 17-year-old Oregon boy was struck and killed by a freight train that barreled through while he was near a train bridge to pose for senior photos, officials said.

-The incident happened Saturday around 6 p.m. near the Troutdale Bridge along the Columbia River Highway in the city of Troutdale, located about 15 miles east of Portland.
+The incident happened Saturday around 6 p.m. near the Troutdale Bridge along the Columbia River Highway in the city of Troutdale, located about 15 miles east of Portland, Union Pacific told Fox News.

-The Multnomah County Sheriff’s Office told FOX12 they believe the teenager and another person were on the tracks taking photos to mark the boy's senior year in high school when he was struck and killed by an oncoming Union Pacific freight train.
+The Multnomah County Sheriff’s Office said they believe the teenager and another person were on the tracks taking photos to mark the boy's senior year in high school when he was struck and killed by an oncoming Union Pacific freight train.

 CALIFORNIA PASSENGER IMPALED IN LEG AFTER METAL BAR FALLS OFF TRUCK, STRIKES CAR, POLICE SAY